“Always remember. You’re braver than you believe, stronger than you seem and smarter than you think.”

 - CATs testing in June

 Pontarddulais Comp to experience new school.

 - IMPORTANT – Application is online (see Swansea City and County website for details)

-- Parent Evenings – One in autumn term and one in spring term.
+- Parent Evenings – One in Autumn term and one in Spring term, reports Summer term

 - Keep up to date on school blog at www.pontlliwprimary.co.uk

 - Class Dojo – children can take pictures of their work and send to parents if they wish.

 - Sign up to sQuid mail.

 - Please can your child bring a pair of headphones to leave in their school tray, for their own personal use when using digital technology.